arashabe/ANTLR-PyQtCodeChecker/README.md

 ---
 ### Course Overview
-In the ["Formal Languages and Compilers"](https://unibg.coursecatalogue.cineca.it/insegnamenti/2023/3212_35538_10011/2021/3212/89?coorte=2022&schemaid=68842) course, we explored a wide range of fundamental theoretical and practical concepts for understanding and implementing programming languages and compilers.
+In the **Formal Languages and Compilers** course, we explored a wide range of fundamental theoretical and practical concepts for understanding and implementing programming languages and compilers.
 The main topics of the course include:

 1. **Basic Concepts**: Introduction to alphabets, strings, languages, and operations on them.
 2. **Regular Expressions and Languages**: Study of regular expressions, their composition rules, and the properties of regular languages.